You finally lie down. The day is over. Your body is exhausted, and sleep feels close.

 This creates a pattern of conditioned wakefulness—where the body prepares for threat simply because sleep is approaching.

-This is similar to what happens with body jerks at sleep onset or with heart racing at night.
+This is similar to what happens with body jerks when falling asleep, heart racing at night, or panic when falling asleep.
 The body reacts first, and the mind tries to catch up.

 This is the pattern most people are stuck in—and trying harder to sleep usually makes it worse.